Montmartre

 In addition to easily spotting the Eiffel Tower, you will notice a hill in the North part of the city with a big white church on it.
 This is Montmartre (mohnt-mah-truh), the highest point in the city and a great neighborhood for a leisurely few hours.

 You can head to Montmartre by taking the Metro.
-To get up the hill, you can walk up the 270 steps – or take the more fun way to the top – the Funicular, it’s a tram that goes UP a hill!
+To get up the hill, you can walk up the 270 steps – or take the more fun way to the top – the Funicular, which is a tram that goes up a hill!
 You can find it at the end of rue Foyatier.

-When you get to the top, you will be at the beautiful white Sacré-Cœur Basilica.
+You will be at the beautiful white Sacré-Cœur Basilica when you reach the top.
 (See more on it in number 7).
 Up here – high above the city – you get an amazing view of the w-h-o-l-e city of Paris.

 Funicular